krzentner/language-world/data/gpt-3.5-turbo/goal_md/drawer-close-0.md

-To push the drawer close reliably, the robot should perform the following steps:
+The robot should perform the following steps to push the drawer close:
     Steps:  1.
-Put gripper roughly around the drawer handle  2.
-Push the drawer closed If the gripper is not near the drawer handle, move it to the drawer handle.
-We don't need to be careful about the direction, since the drawer is large and we're just pushing it.
+Put gripper above drawer handle  2.
+Push the drawer close First, put the gripper mostly above the drawer handle.
-    - When the robot's gripper is not near the drawer handle, move the robot's gripper until the robot's gripper is near the drawer handle
+    - When the robot's gripper is not almost vertically aligned with the drawer handle, move the robot's gripper until the robot's gripper is almost vertically aligned with the drawer handle
-    If the drawer is aligned with the gripper as seen from in front, we can push the drawer closed.
+    Once the gripper is above the drawer handle, we can just push the drawer close.
-    - When the robot's gripper is forward aligned with drawer handle, move the robot's gripper until the robot's gripper is around the drawer handle.
+    - When the robot's gripper is vertically aligned with the drawer handle, move the robot's gripper until the robot's gripper is left of the drawer handle.